agillgilla/cs162-group/reports/project3.md

 Test if clock algorithm works correctly by checking when files are evicted by artificially forcing the clock algorithm to evict blocks, and then checking the cache_miss and cache_hit rate

 **Overview:**
 The test starts with filling the cache with 64 files of block size 512 generated with random_bytes.
 It is then filled completely, and 64 cache misses should be expected.
 After that, it will attempt to read the first entry put in (which should hit the cache), read a block that's not in the cache (which should cause a cache miss and evict the second entry), and then read the second again (which should cause another cache miss).
 If the new cache hit number is 1 and cache miss rate is 66, then the test passes.
+This test uses the same syscalls as the previous test.

 **Output:**

 **Result:**